olegantonyan/crud_responder/README.md

 ## TODO

 * Cutomizing flash messages (+ task to copy skeleton locale)
-* Support for pure API controllers
+* Support for pure API controllers (which is much simplier)
+* Testing
 * Push to rubygems

 ## Development